paulsump/mars_flights/README.md

 #### UI

-- Check flight dates against one on the net
-- BST?
-- Convert time to england /// TODO convert toLocal.
-Maybe use utc to find original zone?
-(Probably California).

 - Retry button (after failed fetch), otherwise there's no point in setting fetchAllHasBeenCalled = false //TODO CALL all this in a retry button

 - Click on column header to sort by that field.
+- Maybe add year to date?

 #### Tests

 - Try out on various simulators.
 - DateTime tests - check count down maths.
-DataTable Column titles scroll off when scroll.
 - flightErrorMessage and flightErrorMessage - perhaps with widget tests
-- widget tests

-#### Runtime error checks

-- Check flightErrorMessage and flightErrorMessage when not fetched properly.

 #### Finally